cherrycoder9/cherrycoder9/README.md

 - **Telegram**: [https://t.me/monadpattern](https://t.me/monadpattern)

 ***
-🏴‍☠️ Developers should be pirates, not masons.
+🏴‍☠️ Developers should be pirates or explorers, not masons.
 🏗️ Small and efficient modules, enterprises, and local governance.
 ⚔️ A few decide on war, but many suffer its consequences.